 - Instead of asking your relatives, try to accompany your child for their first visit.

 - Before and during the visit to the dentist, resist giving instructions to your child on how to behave with the dentist;

 - The day before the visit to the dentist and on the day itself, try not to allow your child to be exposed to stressful and upsetting events such as watching a horror movie for example;

 - Don’t punish your child on the day of the visit to the dentist.

-These tips not only help inculcate proper dental care for your child, but it also makes the experience to the dentist a little easier.
+These tips not solely help inculcate proper dental care for your child, but it also makes the experience to the dentist a little easier.
 It is crucial to implement a dental routine for your child from a young age as it helps in the proper growth and maintenance of permanent teeth.
 This reduces the chances of dental issues in the future.

-If you would like to find out more about our dental services and children dentistry, please book an appointment at any of our 10 clinics located islandwide.
+If you would like to find out about our dental services and children dentistry, please book an appointment at any of our 10 clinics located islandwide.